Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 That’s probably why 25% of customer service operations will integrate with a virtual customer assistant or chatbot by 2020.
 According to Gartner, that’s up from less than 2% in 2017.

 The bottom line?
 When you sell online, adding a chatbot to your website is an easy way to handle customer service and sales leads.
-Chatbots can answer simple questions or requests, delegating harder questions to live staff.
+Chatbots and AI technology can answer simple questions or requests, delegating harder questions to live staff.

 Using a chatbot saves your company time and money by allocating time-consuming tasks to the bots.
 Your employees are then free to tackle more complicated tasks.
 Plus, you decrease the amount of time it takes to respond to a customer or lead, increasing the likelihood of satisfaction and conversion.